gardener/gardener/docs/concepts/scheduler.md

 ---
 title: Scheduler
-description: Understand the the configuration and flow of the controller that assigns a seed cluster to newly created shoots
+description: Understand the configuration and flow of the controller that assigns a seed cluster to newly created shoots
 ---

 # Gardener Scheduler